 Your Indiana county will send you a statement of property taxes paid.
 If you have spring and fall installments, add the amounts together to find the total amount paid.
 If you do not receive the county statement, check your 1098 (if paid through your escrow account) or check with your local treasurer's department.

 To enter this deduction within your account, please follow the steps below:

 - Subtractions from Income

 - Residential Property Tax Deduction

-For more details regarding the Indiana Homeowner's Residential Property Tax Deduction, please click here.
+For more details regarding the Indiana Homeowner's Residential Property Tax Deduction, please locate the instructions click here.